xmliszt/taboo-ai/public/features/content.md

 ![5](https://github.com/xmliszt/resources/blob/main/taboo-ai/images/v300/v3-1-0-5.png?raw=true)

-With our improved AI using the latest ChatGPT model, you will receive better feedbacks in the results page.
+With our improved AI using the latest AI model, you will receive better feedbacks in the results page.
 The AI will correct your grammar mistakes and suggest ways for improvements.
 We hope with this update, Taboo AI can take the next step further to assist learners with English learning 🎓